Doctor of Applied Language Sciences

 - Interdisciplinary, cross-linguistic and/or cross-cultural perspectives of epistemology;

-- Integration of international perspective and local context; and
+- Integration of international perspectives and local context; and

-- Interaction and dialogues between academics and practitioners.
+- Interaction with and dialogue between academics and practitioners.

 Programme Learning Outcomes

 Upon completion of their studies, students will be able to:

 - Demonstrate an advanced understanding of current approaches and theories that underpin the study of language;

 - Develop a sophisticated understanding of issues in intercultural communication and relate this understanding to their professional practice and/or chosen area of study;